simaosantoss/Immutable-Towers/README.md

 # Immutable Towers - LI1

-A game based on the Tower Defense series, created in Haskell as part of the Laboratórios de Informática I course (1st year, 1st semester) in the Computer Engineering degree at the University of Minho, academic year 2024/25.
+A game based on the Tower Defense series, created in Haskell as part of the Laboratórios de Informática I course (1st year, 1st semester) in the Software Engineering degree at the University of Minho, academic year 2024/25.

 **The full project specification is available in the [`Enunciado.pdf`](Enunciado.pdf) file.**